Zaggy1024/LC_OpenBodyCams/README.md

   - Camera setup logic is done ahead of time based on game events whenever possible.

 # Compatibility
-MoreCompany cosmetics, AdvancedCompany cosmetics and equipment, and third-person model replacements by ModelReplacementAPI and LethalVRM are supported.
-They will be hidden when viewing other players in the body cam, and your cosmetics will be visible on the camera when you are viewing another player looking at you.
+[MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) cosmetics, [AdvancedCompany](https://thunderstore.io/c/lethal-company/p/PotatoePet/AdvancedCompany/) cosmetics and equipment, and third-person model replacements by [ModelReplacementAPI](https://thunderstore.io/c/lethal-company/p/BunyaPineTree/ModelReplacementAPI/) and [LethalVRM](https://thunderstore.io/c/lethal-company/p/Ooseykins/LethalVRM/) are supported.
+They will be hidden when viewing other players in the body cam, and your cosmetics/models will be visible on the camera when you are viewing another player looking at you.

-GeneralImprovements' extended monitors set is supported through a config option to select the monitor number to use for the body cam.
+[GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/)'s extended monitors set is supported through a config option to select the monitor number to use for the body cam.
 The body cam will override any selection in the GeneralImprovements config.

-Third-person model replacements by ModelReplacementAPI or LethalVRM are supported and will be hidden/shown based on the body cam's perspective.

 # Configuration